bksuro/Election_Analysis/README.md

 ## resources
 - Data Source: election_results.csv
-- Software: Python 3.6.1,
+- Software: Python 3.7.7,

 ## Summary
-The analysis of the elction show that:
+The analysis of the election show that:
 - There were "369,711" votes cast in the election.
 - The candidates were:
     - Charles Casper Stockham